 Respondent, however, violated RPC 1.15(b) when he did not return to Peñaloza the \$500 deposit that he was holding in trust.
 After Hart declared the contract breached for Guerrero's failure to deliver marketable title, after a series of letters between Hart's and respondent's offices about correcting the problem failed to yield positive results, and after respondent apparently failed to assert his client's entitlement to the deposit for whatever reason -- or at least an objection to Hart's position -- respondent should have returned the \$500 to Peñaloza.
-Although it is not apparent that Peñaloza was legally entitled to for whatever his \$500 deposit, once the transaction was cancelled.
+Although it is not apparent that Peñaloza was legally entitled to \$1,054 for survey and title search expenses, he was entitled to receive his \$500 deposit, once the transaction was cancelled.